Pitch Improvement Programme

 - Once membership has been confirmed we will instruct the Pitch Advisor to arrange a site visit with the person mentioned on the EOI form.

-- A site visit is carried out, with the Huntingdonshire FA County Development Manager in attendance if possible
+- A site visit is carried out, with the Huntingdonshire FA Senior Development Officer in attendance if possible

 - A report is produced by the Pitch Advisor, sent to the Hunts FA who then sends a copy to the identified contact on the EOI form.